-Sciatica pain symptoms may be felt anywhere along this path but typically follows the path from the back to the buttock and back of the thigh or calf.
+Sciatica refers to pain that stems from the sciatic nerve, a large nerve extending from the lower back down the back of each leg.
+Sciatica pain symptoms may be felt anywhere along this path.
 Sciatica pain level can vary from mild to severe and is usually described as shooting, burning in sensation, electric shock-like, as well as cramping sensations in the same pattern, leading to the need for sciatica pain management.

 Usually only one side is affected and the sciatica pain can worsen with prolonged sitting, bending, twisting and even coughing and sneezing.
 There also can be associated numbness in the same distribution pattern.

 Sciatica is not a disorder, but a symptom of another underlying problem, such as a spinal or neural foramina stenosis, a pinched/irritated nerve in the lower back or a herniated disc, and bone spurs and facet hypertrophy (overgrowth of bone or enlargement) causing narrowing of the opening where the nerve travels.